 There, I said it.
-You may be busy, or not have access to a fancy gym, but let’s get down to what really blocks people from starting to move, or getting back into if after inactivity.
+You may be busy, or not have access to a fancy gym, but let’s get down to what really blocks people who are new to exercise, or getting back into if after inactivity.

 In a recent interview with Aaptiv, we discussed things that cause “fitness anxiety” and how to work through it.
 I like to call it more of what I think is at the root – intimidation.
-Here I share with you more of what I really believe are some of the biggest barriers, and tips for moving past them.
+Here I share with you more of what I really believe are some of the biggest barriers when you’re new to exercise, and tips for moving past them.

 If You’ve Never Been One to Exercise